2017-18 Anti-Slavery & Human Trafficking statement

 - ensuring that all new relevant suppliers’ contracts include these requirements

-- diligence of our suppliers specifically considers Slavery and Human Trafficking
+- ensuring that initial and ongoing due diligence of our suppliers specifically considers Slavery and Human Trafficking

 - providing targeted training to relevant employees in order to reinforce their obligations